andreipfeiffer/css-in-js/README.md

   - without TS support, you won't get code completion
 - **TS**: TypeScript support for library API, either built-in, or via `@types` package
 - **.css**: support for extracting and serving the styles as native `.css` files
+  - this increases FCP metric because the document is parsed faster, and .css files can be fetched in parallel with other resources
+  - it also reduces bundle size, because you don't need runtime styles evaluation, to inject the styles
+  - dynamic styling could potentially increase the generated file, because all style combinations must be pre-generated at built time
+  - more suitable for less dynamic solutions (ie: e-commerce)
 - **style tag**: support for serving the styles as injected `<style>` tags in the document's `<head>`
+  - makes dynamic styling super easy
+  - incurs longer load
+  - more suited for highly dynamic and interactive applications
 - **Atomic**: ability to generate atomic css classes and increasing reusability, reducing style duplication
 - **Theme**: built-in support for Theming or managing design tokens/system
 - **Usage**: method of applying the styles on your components